Take One Step at a Time to Know Incremental Utility of Demonstration: An Analysis on Reranking for Few-Shot In-Context Learning: Results and Discussions

 \section{Results and Discussions}

 Table~\ref{tab:main_table} shows the $k$-shot ICL results on the test sets, where we use $k=1,3,5$ for all the datasets, except for XML-MT with $k=1,2,3$ due to its prompt being too long.
-For reference, we report the $0$-shot results, and the purely retrieval-based baseline (called RETR) without reranking (i.e., $n=k$).
 All the evaluation scores range in [0, 100].
 We also conduct a cross-lingual experiment with SSENT; we use the English training examples for retrieval, and directly apply the English reranking models to the Spanish test set.

-We first summarize general observations reading from the table, and then show our analysis to provide insights about the results.
+We first summarize general observations, and then show our analysis to provide insights.

 \begin{itemize} \item RETR ICL outperforms the 0-shot baseline on all the datasets, except for ISD (en).
 This indicates that the general input-text similarity would not always find useful demonstrations. \item Reranking (with at least one utility function) improves upon RETR.
 Only one exception is ISD (ar) with $k=1$, but $k=3$ and $k=5$ still show the benefit. \item The OP utility tends to be more effective than the DM utility, especially on the classification tasks, while we can see potential advantages of DM on SSENT (es) and XML-MT. \item Our proposed incremental utility tends to improve upon the direct utility, especially with the OP utility. \item English-based reranking is well transferred to Spanish on SSENT.
-This is encouraging, because it is often the case that we only have English resources for training. \end{itemize}
+This is encouraging, because it is often the case that we only have English resources for training. \item As motivated and expected in Section~\ref{subsec:inc_util}, the incremental utility functions work the best with $0.0<\ell<1.0$, especially $\ell=0.8$ (more details in Appendix~\ref{app:inc_util}). \end{itemize}